Alpha-lipoic acid has gained a lot of attention in recent years.

 Alpha-lipoic acid is an organic compound found in all human cells.

-It’s made inside the mitochondria — also known as the powerhouse of the cell — where it helps enzymes turn nutrients into energy (
+It’s made inside the mitochondrion — also known as the powerhouse of cells — where it helps enzymes turn nutrients into energy (

 What’s more, it has powerful antioxidant properties.

-For instance, vitamin C is just water-soluble, while vitamin E is just fat-soluble.
+For instance, vitamin C is only water-soluble, while vitamin E is only fat-soluble.

-The antioxidant properties of alpha-lipoic acid have been linked to benefits like lower blood sugar levels, reduced inflammation, slowed skin aging and improved nerve function.
+The antioxidant properties of alpha-lipoic acid have been linked to several benefits, including lower blood sugar levels, reduced inflammation, slowed skin aging, and improved nerve function.